AlexeyPerov/Unity-Dependencies-Hunter/README.md

 ## To then delete the assets you filtered
 ..click on "Tools/Dependencies Hunter" and then click on Delete Unused Assets

+Only assets with zero detected references and not marked as Addressable are eligible for deletion.
+Use the selection/backup controls in the results window to review assets before applying deletion.

 ![plot](./Screenshots~/project_analysis_unused.png)

 ## To list all references towards selected assets..